WeDot-Engine/WeDot-docs/src/classes/class_projectsettings.md

 Similar to [`get_setting`](class_projectsettings.md#class_projectsettings_method_get_setting), but applies feature tag overrides if any exists and is valid.

- **Example:**

-If the following setting override exists "application/config/name.windows", and the following code is executed:
+ **Example:** 	If the setting override `"application/config/name.windows"` exists, and the following code is executed on a *Windows* operating system, the overridden setting is printed instead: